Urban horticulture: Economic benefits

 There are many different economic benefits from gardening from saving money purchasing food and even on the utility bills.
 Developing countries can spend up to 60–80 percent of income on buying food alone.
 In Barbara Lake, Milfront Taciano and Gavin Michaels Journal of Psychology article "The Relative Influence of Psycho-Social Factors on Urban Gardening", they say that while people are saving money on buying food, having roof top gardens are also becoming popular.
 Having green roofs can reduce the cost of heating in the winter and help stay cool in the summer.
 Green roofs also can lower the cost of roof replacement.
 While green roofs are an addition to urban horticulture people are eating healthy while also improving the value of their property.
 Other benefits include increased employment from non-commercial jobs where producers include reductions on the cost of food.

 Production practices

 Tomato plants growing in a pot farming alongside a small house in New Jersey in fifteen garbage cans filled with soil grew over 700 tomatoes during the summer of 2013.

 Crops are grown in flowerpots, growbags, small gardens or larger fields, using traditional or high-tech and innovative practices.
 Some new techniques that have been adapted to the urban situation and tackle the main city restrictions are also documented.
 These include horticultural production on built-up land using various types of substrates (e.g. roof top, organic production and hydroponic/aeroponic production).
 The adaptation of vertical farming methods like the use of trellises or tomato cages are popular options for urban horticulture.
-Because of this, it is also known as roof-top vegetable gardening/horticulture and container vegetable gardening/horticulture.
+Because of this, urban horticulture often includes practices such as rooftop vegetable gardening and container-based cultivation, which allow crops to be grown in limited spaces and non-traditional environments.